 We provide different releases and apply security updates on a regular basis.
-Currently, these Node.js versions are available: 10, 12 and 14.
+Currently available versions are listed below.

 Show available versions¶